modelica/MA-Bylaws/MA-Bylaws.md

 web under an open source license (usually an open source license approved by the Open Source Initiative, see http://www.opensource.org/licenses).

-MAPs are encouraged to use the MA infrastructure such as MA web, svn, trac and newsletter.
-However, an MA project can also build its own infrastructure, especially an own web page.

 Beyond that, MAPs are responsible for their financial and human resources.
 MA has the right to support certain works of a MAP with MA funding with a qualified majority of the Assembly (see § 14).